Amyclas of Sparta

-In Greek mythology, Amyclas (Ἀμύκλας) or Amyclus was a king of Sparta and the founder of Amyclae in central Laconia.
+In Greek mythology, Amyclas (Ἀμύκλας) or Amyclus was a king of Sparta and the son of Lacedaemon.
+The town of Amyclae in Laconia was said to have been founded by and named after him.

-Mythology
+Genealogy

 Amyclas was the son of King Lacedemon and Queen Sparta, and brother of Queen Eurydice of Argos.
-He was the father of Argalus, Cynortas, Hyacinth, Laodamia (or Leaneira), Harpalus, Hegesandre and possibly of Polyboea.
+He was the father of Argalus, Cynortas, Hyacinth, Laodamia (or Leaneira), Harpalus, and Hegesandre.
 In other versions of the myth, Amyclas was also called the father of Daphne.
+Cynortas was the son who succeeded Amyclas on the throne; in some versions Cynortas ascends to power directly after his father, and in others he does so after Argalus, his elder brother, dies.